 This leads me to my main question, which I will address in this post: how and when are human beings able to cut through all of that noise?
 How can they be persuaded?
+Is there a difference between "elites" (defined as the people who read The Oil Drum, of course) and the "masses"?

-Surely it takes place, people change their minds every day on issues.
+Surely persuasion and attitude change takes place; people change their minds every day on issues.
 What insights can we claim from psychology to get those we care about, and even those we don't, to dig deeper to get to an understanding of the pillars of the problems we face, instead of trying to buy aluminum siding for a house slowly falling in on itself?